Restored Order of the Sacraments of Initiation Information

 - Sponsor Interview DUE

-- April/May 2018: Sacramental Ceremony and Rehearsal (this date is not yet confirmed by the Archdiocese)
+- May/June 2019: Sacramental Ceremony and Rehearsal (this date is not yet confirmed by the Archdiocese)

 Registration Link and Fee Information

-The fee for the FAITH program is $95 for the first child and $140 for 2 or more children.
-The fee for MPB’s sacramental preparation program is $40 per student registered.
-We do not want the cost of the programs to inhibit participation; if you are unable to pay the fees for these programs, please contact the Faith Formation Team (email@example.com).
+We do not want the cost of the programs to inhibit participation.
+Scholarship funds are available.
+If you are unable to pay the fees for these programs, please contact Kristen Kraus of the Faith Formation Team (email@example.com).

-For further information or with questions about the registration process, contact the Faith Formation team at 303.756.3083 or firstname.lastname@example.org.
+For more information or with questions about the registration process, please contact the Kristen Kraus of the Faith Formation Team at 303.756.3083 or firstname.lastname@example.org.